davidsilva824/study_pic_4/README.md

 Run 'res_stats_model_experiment_3.py' files to obtain the initial statistics for these results.

-The surprisal results by word, for all the compounds, can be consulted here.
+The surprisal results by word, for all the compounds, can be consulted in the results _model_experiment_3.py.